ndellagrotte/py-chrome-eq-script/README.md

 Use parametric EQ profiles in Google Chrome or other Chromium-based browsers.

 # Background
 This script is primarily for Chromebook users.
-As far as I know, no Chrome extension allows you to directly import parametric equalizer profiles in the Equalizer APO format, such as those provided by the AutoEQ project.
-This script can convert such profiles and output a preset file which can imported to the Chrome extension "[Ears: Bass Boost, EQ Any Audio!](https://chrome.google.com/webstore/detail/ears-bass-boost-eq-any-au/nfdfiepdkbnoanddpianalelglmfooik)".
+As far as I know, no Chrome extension allows you to import and use parametric equalizer profiles in the Equalizer APO format, such as those provided by the AutoEQ project.
+This script can convert parametric EQ profiles and output a preset file which can imported to the Chrome extension "[Ears: Bass Boost, EQ Any Audio!](https://chrome.google.com/webstore/detail/ears-bass-boost-eq-any-au/nfdfiepdkbnoanddpianalelglmfooik)".
 Until a chrome extension adds this functionality by default, this is probably the only way to import a custom EQ profile to a Chromebook.

 EDIT: By using the new "[AutoEQ web app](https://autoeq.app/)", it is now possible to download an AutoEQ profile that is directly compatible with the Ears extension.
 However, this is not a solution for those with custom parametric EQ profiles.